trumpowppc/trumpow/README.md

 ## Usage 💻

-To start your journey with Trumpow Core, see the [installation guide](INSTALL.md) and the [getting started](doc/getting-started.md) tutorial.
+To start your journey with TrumPOW, see the [installation guide](INSTALL.md) and the [getting started](doc/getting-started.md) tutorial.

-The JSON-RPC API provided by Trumpow Core is self-documenting and can be browsed with `trumpow-cli help`, while detailed information for each command can be viewed with `trumpow-cli help <command>`.
+The JSON-RPC API provided by TrumPOW is self-documenting and can be browsed with `trumpow-cli help`, while detailed information for each command can be viewed with `trumpow-cli help <command>`.
 Alternatively, see the [Bitcoin Core documentation](https://developer.bitcoin.org/reference/rpc/) - which implement a similar protocol - to get a browsable version.